UNLEASH Global

 Learn More

 Ensuring access to affordable, reliable, sustainable, and modern energy for all will open a new world of opportunities for billions of people.
 Yet, today, 840 million people do not have access to energy.
-The lack of access isn’t the only challenge the energy sector is facing, but its reliance on fossil fuels is the main contributor to climate change.
+The lack of access isn’t the only challenge the energy sector is facing, its reliance on fossil fuels is the main contributor to climate change.
 Changes need to be made to the way energy is produced and consumed.
 The opportunities that clean and renewable energy can create including new jobs and livelihoods should be a priority when addressing increasing access to energy.
-Also, the most remote communities get access to the needed energy.
+Also, most remote communities get access to the needed energy.

 Within this track, Teams focused on SDG 7 to create energy solutions for people living in rural areas or improving the skills needed for the transition to cleaner energy.